mkirsche/Iris/README.md

-  min_ins_length   (int) [30]   - the min length allowed for a refined insertion sequence max_ins_dist     (int) [5k]   - the max distance a refined insertion call can be from its old position --minimap                     - align with minimap instead of ngmlr --resume                      - use the results already computed from a previously terminated run
+  min_ins_length   (int) [30]   - the min length allowed for a refined insertion sequence max_ins_dist     (int) [5k]   - the max distance a refined insertion call can be from its old position --minimap                     - align with minimap instead of ngmlr --keep_files                  - don't remove intermediate files - used for debugging --resume                      - use the results already computed from a previously terminated run
   ```